angarciaco/d8zemsite/README.md

 #### Installing Drupal Site d8zemsite.com

-  - This code constains the required files for installing the site, on this branch (master), after you clone it.
-  - Branch "complete" contains all code, so you would need change credentials for connecting to database, just in case.. and restore SQL on database "d8zemsite" created prevously.
+  - This code contains all code, so you would need change credentials for connecting to database, just in case.. and restore SQL on database "d8zemsite" created prevously.

 Starting:
 ```sh